 The HDF gives highest priority to providing funding to investigators enthusiastic about launching a career in Huntington's disease research.
-These include postdoctoral fellows and new assistant professors.
+These include postdoctoral fellows, instructors and new assistant professors.

 The postdoctoral fellowship applicant’s mentor must agree in advance to direct the proposed research.
 The Foundation cannot arrange laboratories and mentors for applicants.

 Upon receipt, Letters of Intent are sent to our committee for initial review.
 If an applicant’s letter is accepted, a request for a full application will be sent.